 Before your Designer can begin, an accurate site survey is needed.
 A survey is important for a master plan.
 The accuracy of the design will depend upon the accuracy of the initial information.
 The survey should include:

 - Topo – A topographical survey shows the contours for the property and the difference in elevations.

 - A copy of the deed is also useful to indicate any deed restrictions.

 You should also ask if your designer would like soil borings.
-Soil Borings will identify poor soil conditions or rock which effects cost.
-Finally, you should give your designer a copy of any drawings of your existing building or additions.
+Soil Borings will identify poor soil conditions or rock which affects cost.
+Finally, give your designer a copy of any drawings of your existing building or additions.
 These drawings will help the designer figure out the best way to tie into your building.

-After the design is completed most churches experience some type of stewardship campaign to raise funds for the upcoming project.
-A typical stewardship campaign lasts about three months.
-After the stewardship campaign churches are certain of funds available for the building project.
+After the design is completed, most churches require some type of stewardship emphasis or campaign to raise funds for the upcoming project.
+A typical stewardship campaign lasts about three months, allowing churches to be more certain of funds available for the building project.